 To check out, lock your suite door and lock the front door with your keys.
 Place your keys back in the lockbox.
 Send us a text or email letting us know you check out.
 It's that simple

 At the Inn at 117, all of our breakfast items are offered in-suite.
 Meaning you are welcome to take your light breakfast and coffee/tea etc down to the dining room or perfectly welcome to enjoy in the comforts of your suite.
-We offer a light breakfast consisting of handmade granola and yogurt.
-We do this to keep our rates low and to encourage you to explore many options downtown for a hot breakfast.
+We offer a light continental breakfast consisting of breakfast bars, handmade granola and yogurt and hard boiled eggs fresh from our farm (seasonal).

 Please call with the dates that you are interested in and let us know you have a gift certificate 816-529-1697.
 Bring the gift certificate to your reservation.